-32 This second set of results is presented as the System Resource Shift case.
+34 This second set of results is presented as the System Resource Shift case.

-28 TWh in 2026).
-There was, however, a reduction of 0.7 TWh in nuclear output from the BAU case to the SRS case, as the additional renewable production crowded out the nuclear generation.
-Finally, net imports from PJM, IESO and ISO-NE decrease in the SRS case (from the BAU) case by 14 TWh, as New York exports a portion of the increased renewable energy to its neighbors.
+28 TWh in 2026)35.
+There was, however, a reduction of 0.7 TWh in nuclear output from the BAU case to the SRS case.36 Finally, net imports from PJM, IESO and ISO-NE decrease in the SRS case (from the BAU) case by 14 TWh, as New York exports a portion of the increased renewable energy to its neighbors.

-• The build-out of the Western and AC Transmission projects has a significant impact on how the SRS case affects a number of key metrics.
-It reduces the higher congestion observed in the SRS case in the Central East-New Scotland-Pleasant Valley corridor by \$284M or greater than 60% of the increase.
+- The build-out of the Western and AC Transmission projects has a significant impact on how the SRS case affects a number of key metrics.
+It reduces the higher congestion observed in the SRS case in the Central East-New Scotland-Pleasant Valley corridor by \$284M.
 The additional transmission in the Public Policy scenario increases the renewable energy production by an incremental 0.5 TWh from the SRS case; and the output from upstate nuclear units by 0.4 TWh.
-This scenario also resulted in a reduction of 1.6 TWh in output from gas-fired generation located in Zones F - K. Finally, overall net imports increase by less than 0.3 TWh (as exports decrease) between the SRS case and the Public Policy scenario.
+This scenario also resulted in a reduction of 1.6 TWh in output from gas-fired generation located in Zones F K. Finally, overall net imports increase by less than 0.3 TWh (as exports decrease) between the SRS case and the Public Policy scenario. - The spillage of renewable solar and wind resources in the SRS case and Public Policy Scenario is due to constraints on the bulk-power system and is not reflective of transmission limitations present on the lower-voltage system (e.g., the 115 kV system in upstate zones).
+The spillage identified can therefore be considered a lower bound and would only be exacerbated should the lower voltage system be monitored and secured in the commitment and dispatch processes.